 What You Get at Each Price Point

-This is the most popular price point for Canberra renovations.
-You can now include: large-format tiles (600x600mm or 600x1200mm), a wall-hung vanity with a stone or engineered stone top, quality tapware in a designer finish (matte black or brushed nickel), a fully frameless shower screen, and a heated floor mat.
-The layout may be slightly modified - for example, removing the bath and replacing with a larger shower.
+This is the floor of what we deliver.
+A complete strip-out back to studs, fresh waterproofing certified to AS 3740, larger-format tiles (600x600mm or 600x1200mm) from a quality range, a wall-hung vanity with a stone or engineered stone top, quality tapware in a designer finish (matte black, brushed nickel or chrome from a premium range), a fully frameless shower screen, proper ventilation and lighting, and a heated floor mat in most builds.
+The plumbing layout typically stays in the same general positions to keep the budget tight, but everything you can see and touch is renewed.
 This is the renovation level Cindy from Kambah described: "Their professionalism, communication and attention to detail were truly a breath of fresh air."

 Luxury bathrooms in Canberra are defined by materials, detail, and proportion.
-Expect: full-height bookmatched stone or porcelain slabs, a freestanding bath (budget $4,000–$15,000 for the fixture alone), brushed brass or unlacquered brass tapware, a custom-joinery vanity with integrated lighting, a wet-room shower with linear drain, in-floor heating to the full bathroom area, and motorised or sensor-operated lighting and exhaust.
-The execution requires a builder who genuinely understands high-specification trades coordination - this is Rentoule Projects' home territory.
+Expect: full-height bookmatched stone or porcelain slabs, a freestanding bath (budget $4,000–$15,000 for the fixture alone), brushed brass or unlacquered brass tapware, a fully custom joinery vanity with integrated lighting, a wet-room shower with linear drain, in-floor heating to the full bathroom area, and motorised or sensor-operated lighting and exhaust.
+This is Rentoule Projects' home territory.
+If you are weighing up who to trust with a fitout at this level, our guide on choosing the right Canberra builder covers what to look for beyond the quote.

 2026 Bathroom Trends in Canberra